BDC Hamburger Icon

 Open row

-If your website doesn’t load quickly, the bad news is that you’re losing sales.
+If your website doesn’t load quickly, you’re losing sales.
 People aren’t willing to wait anymore.
 Even worse, slow websites often finish well below faster ones in search results.
-This means that customers see your competitors’ sites before yours.
+This means customers see your competitors’ sites before yours.

-In this article, we explain what page load speed is, how it’s measured and the effect page speed has on consumer attitudes and behavior.
-We also share a number of ways you can boost your website’s speed.
+In this article, we explain what page load speed is, how it’s measured, and its effect on consumer attitudes and behavior.
+We’ll also share ways to boost your website’s speed.

 Page load speed explained

-Page load speed is a measure of the length of time it takes for a page on your site to download onto a visitor’s device so that it’s usable.
-To determine actual page load speed, Google uses an important metric called Core Web Vitals, which tracks the following three things:
+Page load speed is how long it takes a website page to download onto a visitor’s device so it’s usable.
+To determine page load speed, Google uses a set of metrics called Core Web Vitals, which tracks the following elements:

-• Largest Contentful Paint (LCF): This is how long it takes for the largest element on a page to appear such as a block of text or an image.
+• Largest Contentful Paint: This is how long it takes the largest element on a page, such as a block of text or an image, to appear.

-• First Input Delay: This measures how long a user has to wait to be able to do something on your site like opening drop-down menus on mobile devices, clicking links to visit other pages and switching between pictures in a carousel.
+• First Input Delay: This measures how long a user has to wait to do something on your site, like open drop-down menus on mobile devices, click links to visit other pages or switch between pictures in a carousel.

 FYIDid you know

 Page load speed generally doesn’t factor in “lazy” items, such as images and videos that download when they’re needed — for example, when a user scrolls down to a certain part of the page.
-Using lazy loading can greatly improve page load speed faster and many web experts recommend it.
+The use of lazy loading can greatly improve page load speed, and many web experts recommend it.

 How page load speed affects customer behavior

-“As consumers are becoming more time-poor and attention spans are decreasing, pages that don’t load immediately can mean that a customer will refuse to purchase from [that] site,” said Daniel Cheung, search engine optimization manager at Optus.
+“As consumers are becoming more time-poor and attention spans are decreasing, pages that don’t load immediately can mean that a customer will refuse to purchase from [that] site,” said Daniel Cheung, a search engine optimization (SEO) and marketing professional.

 Consumers form an opinion of your entire business based on your website and how quickly it loads.
 “Not only are users expecting to see results quickly,” said Diona Kidd, managing partner at Knowmad Digital Marketing, “and become disappointed when they don’t, but page speed also immediately affects their professional opinion of you.”

-Users perceive a slow or clunky website as a reflection of how your business is run and how much it cares so it’s in your best interest to spruce up your website for better sales and engagement.
+Users perceive a slow or clunky website as a reflection of how your business is run and how much it cares.
+Therefore, it’s in your best interest to spruce up your website to < a href=”/articles/keep-customers-on-your-website/”>engage customers and boost sales.

 How to increase your website page load speed

-One key website design tip many companies don’t follow is not reducing image and video file sizes, according to Beverly Friedmann, content manager at ReviewingThis.
+One key website design tip is to reduce image and video file sizes, according to Beverly Friedmann, a digital marketer and sales strategist.
 “Decreasing or converting your image sizing and scales can help dramatically, as well as removing any video content that isn’t critical to your site’s content.”

 TipBottom line

-Read our guide on how to compress JPEG images.
+Read our guide on how to compress image files.

 Optimizing your site for mobile devices is probably the most important thing you should do for your website.
-A majority of consumers now surf the internet via mobile devices, not desktops and laptops.
+Most consumers now surf the internet via mobile devices, not desktops and laptops.

-“I can’t stress enough that websites today must be optimized for mobile,” said Yaniv Masjedi, who does marketing for Aura.
+“I can’t stress enough that websites today must be optimized for mobile,” said Yaniv Masjedi, chief marketing officer at Nextiva.
 “It’s all well and good if the ultra-workhorse processor in your desktop can load your website’s pages in one to two seconds, [but] most shoppers use mobile to browse.”

-Masjedi said to make sure your website is designed so that it is responsive per device and screen size.
+Masjedi said to make sure your website is designed to be responsive to each device and screen size.

 Image compression and mobile optimization mean nothing without a good server behind them.
 Do your due diligence and shop around to make sure you have a good web host with solid customer support.
 [Related article: 10 Tips for Choosing the Right Web Hosting Company]

-“Hosting companies can become too popular, causing an influx of sites hosted on their servers,” said Audrey Strasenburgh, SEO strategist for LogoMix.
+“Hosting companies can become too popular, causing an influx of sites hosted on their servers,” said Audrey Strasenburgh, senior SEO analyst at Kayak Software Corp.
 “A quick switch [to another server] can save you vital seconds.”

-Caching is the process of storing your information on a user’s device so that information can load faster.
-This is especially effective at boosting page load speeds for returning users.
+Caching is the process of storing your information on a user’s device so information can load faster.
+This method is especially effective at boosting page load speeds for returning users.

-“Deferring code from the top of the website into the footer will decrease the initial load time for the user,” said Furfaro.
+“Deferring code from the top of the website into the footer will decrease the initial load time for the user,” Furfaro said.
 “As the top code is loaded first, the user will see the top of the website as normal while the browser is finishing loading the code near the footer.”

-Furfaro noted that this is best done by an expert, as this technique can have disastrous consequences if done wrong, namely by parts of the website losing functionality or loading incorrectly.
-You can also insert a plugin to minimize JavaScript code which will increase page speed by eliminating “code bloat.”
+Furfaro noted that this is best done by an expert.
+If done wrong, this technique can have disastrous consequences, such as the website losing functionality or loading incorrectly.
+You can also insert a plugin to minimize JavaScript code, which will increase page speed by eliminating “code bloat.”

 Did You Know?Did you know

 Many web developers dislike WordPress.
-Industry professionals responding to Stack Overflow’s annual survey found it to be the most “dreaded” website building platform.
+Industry professionals who responded to Stack Overflow’s annual survey considered it the most “dreaded” website-building platform.

 You may consider hosting large video files on a site like YouTube or Vimeo.
 You can embed them on your site rather than uploading them through your site builder.
 Hosting large files on your own service will take up a ton of space.
-Uploading them to external platforms will not only cut down on lag, but it will also create a new source of traffic to your page.
+Uploading them to external platforms will not only reduce lag but also create a new source of traffic to your page.

-Like with images and video files, you can compress web content like CSS, PHP, JavaScript and HTML to speed up page downloads with Gzip by making the files between 50 percent and 70 percent smaller, according to PagePipe.
+As with images and video files, you can compress web content like CSS, PHP, JavaScript and HTML to speed up page downloads with Gzip by making the files 50 to 70 percent smaller.

 Did you find this content helpful?